HUBioDataLab/website/README.md

 ```

 ## Developing the website
+If you wish to participate in development, it's important to first fork this repo.
+And then you can switch to a new branch where you do the development.
 You can test the website with the following command.
-If everything is okay, send a PR and describe what you did in detail.
+If everything is okay, send a PR to the main branch and describe what you did in detail.
 ```
 npm run dev
 ```